Gatlin, Coleman to miss U.S. championships, World Cup

 “So according to what you sent (Mahoney’s statement), they wouldn’t be eligible for World Cup,” he added.

+Sprinter Allyson Felix, America’s most decorated female track and field athlete, also will not compete in Iowa, her brother and agent Wes Felix told Reuters on Saturday.

+Injured world 100m champion Tori Bowie and world long jump winner Brittney Reese, who says she has completed her season, also will be missing.
+Several athletes will be contesting events other than their specialty, such as Olympic and world triple jump gold medalist Christian Taylor who will be running the 400m.

-Despite their absence and perhaps others, “USATF looks forward to having the world’s best national track & field championship next week in Des Moines, and to fielding the top team for the World Cup,” spokesperson Jill Geer said.
+Despite the absences, “USATF looks forward to having the world’s best national track & field championship next week in Des Moines, and to fielding the top team for the World Cup,” spokeswoman Jill Geer said.

 The World Cup, scheduled for July 14-15, will bring together teams from the United States, Jamaica, China, France, Germany, Britain, South Africa and Poland.